 The Collapse in Oil & Gas Investments

 The oil and gas REITs and limited partnerships that were supposed to provide “diversification” and limit risk are now eating up investor’s portfolios.
 Last year, oil was trading above $100 a barrel, and had been for four years.
-Now, it is trading at under $30 a barrel.
-Don’t look now, but energy prices are at twelve year lows and may very well go lower as Iranian oil hits the market.
+Now, it is trading at about $50 a barrel.

 Analysts have cut their forecasts and energy master limited partnerships and companies are cutting their dividends.
 Kinder Morgan (ticker: KMI), an oil pipeline company, has cut its dividend by more than 75%.
 Marathon Oil Corp (ticker: MRO) has followed.
 Magellan Midstream Partners, LP (MMP) , Buckeye Partners (BPL), Enbridge Energy Partners (EEP), QEP Resources (QEP), Pioneer Natural Resources (PXD), ClearBridge American Energy MLP Fund (CBA) and EOG Resources (EOG) have dropped precipitously, as have the share prices of energy mutual funds like Tortoise North American Energy Independence Funds (TNPTX, TNPIX, TNPCX) and TD Energy Funds.
 Investors whose brokers advised them to invest more than ten percent of their savings in the energy sector have a claim against their advisor or broker for violation of the FINRA “concentration” rule.